← Journeys

 svarasa-vāhī viduṣo 'pi tathā-rūḍhaḥ abhiniveśaḥ

-Yoga Sūtras · 9 View full →
+Yoga Sūtras · 9 Full text →

 Fear of death flows by its own nature.
 It is rooted even in the wise.

-Abhiniveśa — the most mysterious kleśa.
+Abhiniveśa, most mysterious kleśa.
 It needs no learning.
 A newborn, with no experience of death, clings to life.

 Vyāsa suggests this fear comes from memories of past deaths.
 A karmic residue so deep it seems instinctive.